Rugby-England's Mitchell, May and Curry start against Argentina | Sports-Games

 Owen Farrell's suspension opens the way for George Ford at flyhalf, with Manu Tuilagi and Joe Marchant in the centres.
 Courtney Lawes will captain the team from blindside flanker while fellow international centurion Dan Cole is a surprise starter at tighthead prop, brought in for his scrummaging expertise.

-SUSPENDED VUNIPOLA In the absence of the suspended Billy Vunipola, the only specialist number eight in the squad, Ben Earl packs down at the back of the scrum.
+In the absence of the suspended Billy Vunipola, the only specialist number eight in the squad, Ben Earls packs down at the back of the scrum.
+Marcus Smith is among the replacements, covering the flyhalf and fullback positions despite never starting a professional game at 15.

-Curry picked up a hamstring injury in May, then injured his other hamstring and an ankle to keep him on the sidelines throughout Borthwick's uninspired start after taking over from Eddie Jones.
-England have lost six of their nine tests under Borthwick, beating only Italy and Wales (twice), and have been leaking three tries a game while struggling to score any, particularly through their backs.
+'STERN TEST' "With an excellent week of preparation in Le Touquet, the players are now looking forward to starting their Rugby World Cup campaign under the lights in Marseille on Saturday,” said Borthwick, who arrived with his squad in a roasting hot Marseille on Thursday afternoon.

-The coach, however, promised that they would bring "all their passion and all their effort" against the Pumas.
-"There's a feeling that they've been written off a bit too early.
-People called time on them a bit too early," he said.
+Curry picked up a hamstring injury in the Premiership final in May, then injured his other hamstring and then an ankle to keep him on the sidelines throughout Borthwick’s uninspired start after taking over from Eddie Jones.
+England have lost six of their nine tests under Borthwick, beating only Italy and Wales (twice), and have been leaking three tries a game while really struggling to score any, particularly through their backs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)